EdDataScienceEES/tutorial-Abigail-Louise/index.md

 Our significance level for this tutorial is 0.05. __Why?__

 This is widely adopted standard in statistics which represents the threshold for deciding significance.
 The significance level is the probability of making a type I error (false positive), so at 0.05 there is a 5% risk of concluding that there is an effect/difference when there is none.
+While 0.05 is common, it’s not universally appropriate!
+For example, in the context of medicine, where decisions have high stakes, the threshold may be stricter, such as 0.01 or 0.001.

 __Checking assumptions:__